 Best for Beginners: Nespresso Inissia Espresso Machine with Aeroccino Milk Frother

-What We Like: Easy to use, heats up quickly, lightweight, compact
+What We Love: Easy to use, heats up quickly, lightweight, compact

-What We Don't Like: Fewer cup sizes than others, fewer customizable settings
+What We Don't Love: Fewer cup sizes than others, fewer customizable settings

 If you’re new to the world of Nespresso machines, then you may be seeking a model that’s easy to operate, that doesn’t take up too much space, and rings in at a very reasonable price.
 You’ll find that the Inissia model, made by beloved Italian appliance brand De’Longhi, scores on all three counts.
 The Inissia brings water up to an ideal espresso-making temperature in 25 seconds flat, and its simple two-button control system (one button for espresso and one for “lungo” coffee) takes any guesswork out of your morning brew.